rebeccaf1918/pands-project/README.md

 1. Due to the fact the histograms do not specify the species corresponding to each feature, I could see that there was standalone bins(or bars) to the left, indicating shorter petal length and width.
 At this point, I cannot determine which flower that would be, but I know that petal length and petal width are distinctive, which will be important for determining the species.
 2. There is a lot of overlap between the 3 species regarding sepal length and sepal width, so those features will not be as distinctive for determining species.
+3. The most frequent Sepal Length is between 6 and 6.5 (I should note the histogram is slightly skewed to the right)
+4. The most frequent Sepal Width is between 3 and 3.5
+5. The most frequent Petal Length is between 1 and 2.
+6. The most frequent Petal Width is between 0 and 0.5

-However, I decided it would be more useful to visual the data if the histograms of the Length & Width of the features specified the species type.
+However, I decided it would be more useful to visualise the data if the histograms of the Length & Width of the features specified the species type.
 I wanted to compare Sepal Length across the three species, Sepal Width across the three species, and so on.
 Thus, in order to do this, I needed to separate the 'Species' column into 3 parts for each of the species type.
 Through the information I gathered at the beginning of the project, I know that the 3 species type are split equally into 50 entries on each.
 I used numpy to use the formatting of numpy tuples as indexes i.e the first 50 lines are the Setosa category, 51 onwards is versicolor and so on.
 Then, I used the built-in .distplot() function which displays multiple statistical representations of numerical data, including histrograms, rug plot and kernel density estimation.
 I chose the distplot function as I felt it was easier to comprehend the visualisation of data with these features on the same axis.